ethankeshishian/space-exploration/README.md

 # Introduction

 Explore space and navigate the NASA database using this tool.
-Host locally or find it online [here](https://see-space.vercel.app).
+Host locally or find the hosted page [here](https://see-space.vercel.app).
+You can also view a demo of the project [here](https://www.youtube.com/watch?v=FcwX4hwIhAA).

 ## Other